Marouane743/DEM-HomFlow/HomogenizationDEM/README.md

 ## DEM Simulation (DEMSimulations/Hopper_flow_DEMEngine.cpp)

 The `Hopper_flow_DEMEngine.cpp` file provides a complete Discrete Element Method simulation of granular flow through a hopper system.
-This simulation is built on the [DEM-Engine](https://github.com/projectchrono/DEM-Engine) framework, a high-performance library for discrete element simulations.
+This simulation is built using the [DEM-Engine](https://github.com/projectchrono/DEM-Engine) project, a high-performance library for discrete element simulations developed by Project Chrono.
+DEM-Engine provides the core physics engine for accurate particle dynamics, contact detection, and force calculations.
 The simulation generates particle data that can be processed by the homogenization framework.

 ### Simulation Features